-Like other professionals, we cannot easily resolve factors that produce frustration or lessened interest in our work, but we can improve our ability to respond to challenges, and even recover lost enthusiasm, by enhancing our capacity for non-judgmental attentiveness and greater focus on the present moment.
+Like other professionals, we cannot easily resolve factors that produce frustration or lessened interest in our work, but we can improve our ability to respond to challenges, and even recover lost enthusiasm, by enhancing our capacity for non-judgmental awareness and greater focus on the present moment.

 Cutting edge scientific research refers to this practice as mindfulness and provides evidence of increased physician health and resilience, reduced burnout and improved quality of care when physicians expand their capacity for mindfulness.